President of China: Restoration in 1982

 The office was reinstated in the fourth Constitution, adopted by the 5th Session of the 5th NPC in 1982.
 In the 1982 Constitution, the party developed policy while the state executed it, and the president was conceived of as a ceremonial and replacement figure with a role similar to that of equivalent of figurehead presidents in parliamentary republics.
 Actual state power was vested in the general secretary of the Communist Party, the premier, and the chairman of the Central Military Commission.
 As part of the effort to prevent another leader from rising above the party as Mao had done, all four posts were intended to be held by separate people.
 The president therefore performed ceremonial duties such as greeting foreign dignitaries and signing the appointment of embassy staff, and did not intervene in the affairs of the State Council or the party.
 The constitution also mandated term limits for the office, stipulating the president and vice president could not serve more than two consecutive terms.
+The title of the office (Guójiā Zhǔxí (国家主席)), which literally translates to "state chairman", was unchanged in the Chinese text, but a new English translation of "President of the People's Republic of China" has been adopted since 1982, instead of "Chairman of the People's Republic of China".

 The posts of the premier, president and CCP general secretary were held by different individuals in the 1980s.
 That said, in reality political power was concentrated on the chairman of the Central Military Commission Deng Xiaoping.
 He was effectively the paramount leader, as he had controlled the Party, government and the military from "behind the scenes" without holding any of the three posts.
 However, presidents Li Xiannian (1983–1988) and Yang Shangkun (1988–1993) were not simple figureheads, but actually significant players in the highest leadership.
 They derived most of their power from being amongst the Eight Elders, rather than the office of president.